rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 - ``-outputFormat <format>``

-   Specify the format of the printed data to facilitate display or export.
+   Specify the format for the printed data to facilitate its display or to export it.

-   There are several formats supported:
+   The following formats are supported:

    ['csv','json','legacy'].